PaulRosset/previs/README.md

 Points that will be improved:
 - Improve the way of the docker images are wrote before build
 - Find a better solutions for the low level images that reside in `baseImages/` folder.
 They are currently hosted on the official docker registry.
+The workflow to add a version or a language support is not very convenient, because we have to create the images locally then send it to the official docker registry, can we a better way to do this ?
 - Adding support for more Languages
 - Adding support for more commands (Env Variables are **High** priority)
 - Add support for indicating the loading states, when pulling, building and starting.
-- The architecture and the code can be improved
-- Add other functionalities.?.?...
+- Add other functionalities...

 ### License